chipguyhere/PulseCapture/README.md

 * 32u4/Leonardo/Micro: Timer1, Timer3
 * Every: TCB0, TCB1, TCB2

-This library also takes one of your Compare Match interrupts on your main system timer (Timer0 or TCA0), though I can't think of what existing libraries this might impact (the timer remains usable for PWM etc.)
+This library also takes one of your Compare Match interrupts on your main system timer (Timer0 or TCA0) (though the timer remains usable for PWM etc.)

 ### Arduino Every limitation
 Arduino Every's "event routing" system has a minor limitation to be aware of.
-Only two pins from the same "group" can have hardware timer capture enabled.
-Timers are assigned at ```begin()```, so the third pin ```begin()``` in a single group will return ```1``` instead of ```3```.
+Only two pins from a single "group" can have hardware timer capture enabled, so if you enable three pins, they must be spread across two or more groups, or else the third pin to call ```begin()``` will revert to non-hardware capture.
 * First group (D2, D5, D7, D9, D10)
 * Second group (D0, D1, D4, A0, A1, A2, A3, A6, A7)
 * Third group (D3, D6, D8, D11, D12, D13, A4, A5)
-* Wiegand automatically avoids using hardware timer capture as it does not require it.